isaiadev347/qore-site/ntu.md

 used within QORE's pricing, routing, and governance surfaces.

-The long-term goal is for NTU — or a derivative — to become a **candidate standard** for expressing AI compute economics across providers, analogous to how kilowatt-hours standardize energy pricing across sources.
+The long-term goal is for NTU — or a derivative — to become a **candidate standard** for expressing AI compute economics across providers.

 | Dimension              | Framework (now)                        | Candidate standard (future)             |
 |------------------------|----------------------------------------|-----------------------------------------|